tysonseang/election-analysis/README.md

 # Extract the county name from each row.
 county_name = row[1]
 ```
-Mirroring the format of the election_results.csv file with same column order of Ballot ID, County, and Candidate would prevent any required code updates here.
+Mirroring the format of the election_results.csv file with the same column order of Ballot ID, County, and Candidate would prevent any required code updates here.